narkaTee/r/README.md

 Status
 ---
-This project is in a very early alpha status and should not be used in a production environment.
+This project is in a non-final status and should not be used in a production environment.

 Installation